zhqu1148980644/TMP/leetcode/77-Combinations.md

         }
         // or i <= n   naive one
-        // Stop if the number of remaining candidates is smaller than what we need for (int i = start; i <= n - (size - path.size()) + 1; i++) {
+        // Stop if the number of remaining candidates is smaller than what we need
+        // starting from the lower one is similar to use sorting for removing duplicate permutaions for (int i = start; i <= n - (size - path.size()) + 1; i++) {
             path.push_back(i);
             dfs(n, i + 1);